Burt Reynolds: Health problems

 Reynolds suffered from hypoglycemia, which he discussed publicly on The Tonight Show Starring Johnny Carson.
 During his numerous appearances on The Tonight Show, Reynolds also told Johnny Carson that he suffered from anxiety.

 The Stuntmen's Association of Motion Pictures awarded the Richard "Diamond" Farnsworth Award to Reynolds in 2015.
 Richard Farnsworth was a stunt man who made the transition into a successful acting career.
-Having performed stunts early during his career, the debilitating health problems of an aging stunt man was central to the storyline of Reynolds' 1978 movie Hooper, which is subtitled on the poster "The Greatest Stuntman Alive."
+Having performed stunts early during his career, the debilitating health problems of an aging stunt man was central to the storyline of Reynolds's 1978 movie Hooper, which is subtitled on the poster "The Greatest Stuntman Alive."
 Reynolds, who said he was a card-carrying member of the stunt performers guild, often performed his own stunts in movies, such as the fall over the waterfall in Deliverance, where he injured his coccyx.
 He also had to be operated on for a hernia that resulted from a fight scene in The Man Who Loved Cat Dancing.

 His worst on-set injury occurred while filming City Heat in 1984; Reynolds was struck in the face with a metal chair on the first day of filming, which resulted in temporomandibular joint dysfunction.
 He was restricted to a liquid diet and lost 30 pounds from not eating.
 The painkillers he was prescribed resulted in addiction, which lasted several years.

 He underwent back surgery in 2009 and a quintuple coronary artery bypass surgery in February 2010.